awez/amirrajan.github.com/a-dark-room/index.md

 >I open-sourced A Dark Room exactly because I wanted people to be able to learn from it, and use it as a starting point for their own projects.
 That said, I'll admit to being a little disheartened that people are taking advantage of the brand that I've built to make a quick buck.

 What these devs are doing is legal (outside of potential common law trademark violations, but that'll be a whole-nother entry).
 Morally, however, this goes against the grain of what open source is all about.
-And that, is truely heart breaking.
+And that, is truly heart breaking.

 <hr /> <!-- put next entry above this line -->